swiprCS/CSGO-Newbie-Guide/README.md

 * [Aim_botz](https://steamcommunity.com/sharedfiles/filedetails/?id=243702660) by Mr. uLLeticaL™-S-.
 This one is commonly used to warmup, as well as for practicing new skills with the options it provides you (moving bots, peek boxes, long range, uneven ground, etc.)

 * [YPrac Maps](https://steamcommunity.com/workshop/filedetails/?id=740795413) by Yesber.
 These are the multi-purpose maps that allow you to learn the common angles people will hold on each map, as well as grenade lineups, a neat way to find your own, and other miscellaneous things.

+* [Config Generator by Crashz'](https://steamcommunity.com/sharedfiles/filedetails/?id=1325659427) - This is used to create a config file that saves all of your settings and binds.

 **Alternative Matchmaking**